 Compare the organizational forms of business

 Generally, there are three major organizations in market economies, each with specific reasons, stakeholders, and a governing legal framework.
-They include: For-profit organizations (businesses or companies).
+The three are: For-profit organizations (businesses or companies).
 Not-for-profit, non-governmental organizations (non-profits).
 Governments.
-Under for-profits or simply businesses, there are three business…
+Under for-profits or simply businesses, there are three…

 More Details